-We’ve lined up 10 new (and newish) terraces and alfresco dining spots to fill up the rest of your warm weather weekends with drinking, dining and lounging outdoors.
-From Kowloon to the Southside, tapas to afternoon teas, Hong Kong’s new decks and open-air summer hangouts are as satisfyingly diverse as they are each worthy of a visit in their own right.
+We’ve lined up 18 terraces and alfresco dining spots to fill up the rest of your warm weather weekends with drinking, dining and lounging outdoors.
+From Kowloon to the Southside, tapas to afternoon teas, Hong Kong’s new decks and open-air hangouts are as satisfyingly diverse as they are each worthy of a visit in their own right.

 Ready to embrace the great outdoors from beneath the awning?
 Read on.